danstarns/website/README.md

 npm run test
 ```

-The tests will first build the client, run the server and then use puppeteer to execute the interact with the page.
+The tests will first build the client, run the server and then use puppeteer to interact with the page.
 Use the `./.env` file in the `/tests` folder to override either the `client/` or `server/` env.

 ### Run Server